jeffrey6557/CS205-Parallel-Computing-Project/README.md

  1. Exponential Moving Averages (EMA) and Moving Averages (MA)
  2. Past k-period log returns
- 3. Price Trend indicators (AD, Adv, ADR)
+ 3. PSY: fraction of upward movement in the past k-period
  4. Price and returns volatility over k periods
  5. Momentum: Change in price in k periods
  6. Disparity: last available price over MA
- 7. PSY: fraction of upward movement in the past k-period

 The output is the predicted return at minute t+1 for stock j.
-We normalize all the input and output variables using z-score and unit norm per feature:
+We normalize all the input and output variables using z-score and unit norm per feature.

 ## Methods